StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 ### Available double-tap triggers when not in code mode:
 - ((
+- ))
+- ''
-- ‘’
+- ""

 Not in code mode: keyboard/program keeps track if inside unclosed quotes, “ key will then use single quote to automatically nest (allows us to use ‘ key in accents). “” —> “‘

-Redesign Vim modal editing by matching most frequent commands to most frequent letters/symbols, assuming that these letters will be placed in favorable positions on kb layouts, making the vim bindings (relatively) layout independent. < Job for more dedicated/full-time person
+Redesign Vim modal editing by matching most frequent commands to most frequent letters/symbols, assuming that these letters will be placed in favorable positions on kb layouts, making the vim bindings (relatively) layout independent. < Job for more dedicated/full-time person, marginal benefit not worth marginal cost for individuals.

-Placement of sym layer with right thumb because sym will not be prepended/followed by numbers which require right thumb while code can be (e.g., [1, 2, 3] or 5>3).
-Assuming accessing shift layer not much difference between code and sym layers.

 Command keys (Enter, Tab, Bkspc, Del) go on outer pinkies because don’t want to press them accidentally, not used in rolls/key combinations.
 Enter goes opposite punctuation.
 Also frequency considerations.

-Punctuation always followed by space/enter can go on shift layer off home row since won’t mess with same finger for most circumstances (: used as punc goes here — used as leader, accessed on number layer — typical disadvantages from holding down don’t apply with thumb key never followed by space). - also goes here so it can be accessed by leader in a home position instead of only accessible by hold-down on middle finger extension.
-Esc on this layer too.

-/ on left due to URLS: more words starting/ending with consonants than vowels (?)
+TODO: add table of frequency of letters that start and begin words.
+Show how consonant (right) side is always more likely to start and begin words, and therefore punctuation and leading/trailing symbol characters (\*/ etc. for Org, / for URLS, etc.) should be on vowel side.

 ## Other Languages: Goal